 Dr. Bell teaches a wide range of courses at Marymount Manhattan College, including those in the Writing Program (WRIT 101, WRIT 102, WRIT 201), both sections of the Western Art Survey, and seminars in Ancient & Classical Art, Medieval Art, and American Art.
 She also teaches the Senior Art History Seminar, the capstone course for the Art History major.
 In the field of American Studies, she created and teaches an interdisciplinary course entitled “The Body in American Culture: Pre-Colonial Period to the Gilded Age,” which identifies, explores, and debates various ways in which the American “body” was constructed by political, sociological, religious, scientific, and artistic forces.
 In 2012, she received Marymount Manhattan’s Teaching Excellence Award, granted to a faculty member “whose work both in and outside of the classroom stimulates intellectual curiosity and encourages independent and informed thinking.”

 Dr. Bell has also co-taught study-abroad courses in Paris (“Art and Literature in Paris”) and in Venice (“Art and Philosophy in Venice”).
 For a link to the January 2014 Venice student “blog,” see http://www.mmm.edu/study-abroad-venice.
 In January 2016, she co-taught a study-abroad Art History/Studio Art course with Associate Professor of Art Beth Shipley in Rome entitled “Drawing on Rome.”
-In January 2018, she will again co-teach in Italy, this time a course entitled “Drawing on Rome and Florence.”
+In January 2018, she co-taught a version of the course with artist Jo Wood-Brown in Florence, Siena, Orvieto, and Rome.

 Dr. Bell serves MMC as Director of the College Honors Program (CHP), which identifies honors courses within the General Education curriculum and creates programs, such as The Mentoring Initiative, to provide CHP students with opportunities to learn from faculty and peers outside of the classroom.
 She Chairs the College Honors Program Committee, which establishes CHP policy and oversees Honors in the Major programs.
 She is also Director of External Student Scholarships at Marymount Manhattan College and advises applicants for Boren Scholarships, Fulbright English Teaching Assistantships, Gilman Awards, and Marshall Scholarships.